akkefa/ml-notes/docs/probability/what_is_probability.rst

 .. admonition:: Interview Question

-    | What are the outcomes of flipping a fair coin and simultaneously rolling a fair die?
+    | Q: What are the outcomes of flipping a fair coin and simultaneously rolling a fair die?
-    | 6 x 2 = 12 outcomes.
+    | Ans: 6 x 2 = 12 outcomes.

 Factorial
 ----------